Updated September 2019

 Seoul is a place where East meets West, and old meets new.

 You have the famous Gyeongbokgung Palace amid skyscrapers, and traditional markets around the corner from Forever 21.
 There are so many fun things to do in Seoul because this city has it all!
 Seoul has incredible shopping, world-class food, rich culture and a lively nightlife scene.

-It’s easy to get overwhelmed by the sprawling metropolis, but if you are seeking some unique experiences in Seoul, look no further.
+It’s easy to get overwhelmed by the sprawling metropolis, but if you’re seeking some unique things to do in Seoul, look no further.

 If you spent your middle school nights with Professor Plum and Mrs. Peacock, then this experience will make your childhood dreams come true.
 And even if solving mysteries isn’t your strong suit, you’ll have an absolute blast!